 - 2 teaspoons kosher salt

 - Heat a large saucepan over high heat.
 Add the chiles and cook, stirring, for about 1 minute, just until the chiles become aromatic.
-Cover the chiles completely with water (about 4 cups) and bring to a boil.
-Remove from the heat, stir in the raisins, and let sit for about 30 minutes.
+Remove the pan from the heat and pour the boiling water over the chiles.
+Stir in the raisins.
+Let the chiles and raisins rehydrate in the water for about 30 minutes.

-- Heat the oil in the saucepan over medium-high heat.
-Sprinkle the flour over the oil and cook, whisking constantly, until the mixture begins to brown and give off a nutty aroma, 2 to 3 minutes.
-Reduce the heat to medium-low, add the pureed chile mixture, and simmer until the sauce thickens, 10 to 15 minutes.
-Use immediately or let cool and store in a glass jar in the refrigerator for up to a week or in a resealable plastic bag in the freezer for up to 3 months.
+- Use immediately or let cool and store in a glass jar in the refrigerator for up to a week or in a resealable plastic bag in the freezer for up to 3 months.